The Importance of Independent (Third-Party) Lab Testing

 Despite the cost-effectiveness of cannabis testing, a shocking number of companies choose to forgo this step.

-Anybody can buy cheap hemp oils and slap an attractive label on it.
+Anybody can buy cheap hemp oils and slap an attractive label on them.
 They can advertise whatever cannabinoid profiles they want.
 Nobody is going to follow up with these claims.

 Unfortunately, this means there are a lot of trash CBD oils on the market.
 Companies are selling oils with minuscule CBD levels as “high potency”, or oils contaminated with molds, bacteria, pesticides, or heavy metals — which can actually be harmful to your health.